CatalaLang/catala-book/src/5-5-expressions.md

 When some cases are not expected to happen in the normal execution flow of a program, they can be marked as `impossible`.
 This makes the intent of the programmer clear, and removes the need to write a place-holder value.
-If, during execution, `impossible` is reached, the program with abort with a fatal error.
+If, during execution, `impossible` is reached, the program will abort with a fatal error.

 It is advised to always accompany `impossible` with a comment justifying why the case is deemed impossible.